latex3/unicode-math/README.markdown

 - v0.5d (2011/01/30)

-  * Small improvements and bug fixes
-  * Assorted improvements to LuaLaTeX support
+  * Assorted improvements to LuaLaTeX support, including non-growing accents available in LuaTeX v0.65 and later
-  * Better compatibility with legacy maths packages and environments
   * Improved behaviour with reading and using maths font dimensions
-  * If you are using LuaTeX 0.65 or later, non-growing accents are supported
+  * Better compatibility with legacy maths packages and environments (always more worked needed, though)
   * Fix the default setting for "vargreek-shape"

 - v0.5c (2010/09/27)